receptron/SlashGPT/README.md

 Some of agents are built to mimic the behaviors of ChatGPT code intepreter (or Noteable plugin) with various LLMs.

-- jupyter: GPT3.5
+- code: GPT3.5
-- jupyterp: PaLM2 (GOOGLE_PALM_KEY key is required)
+- code_palm2: PaLM2 (GOOGLE_PALM_KEY key is required)
-- juypter2: LlaMA (REPLICATE_API_TOKEN is required)
+- code_llama: LlaMA (REPLICATE_API_TOKEN is required)

-jupyter (GPT3.5) works just like Code Interpreter.
+code (GPT3.5) works just like Code Interpreter.
 It is able to respond to the output of nenerated code appropriately.

-jupyterp (PaLM2) and jupyter2 (LlaMA) are not able to respond to the output of generated code (they often enter into an infinit loop).
+code_palm2 (PaLM2) and code_llma (LlaMA) are not able to respond to the output of generated code (they often enter into an infinit loop).
 Therefore, we stop the conversation after the output, and the user needs to explicitly ask it to analize the result.

 For the runtime, it uses IPython by default, but it uses CodeBox if you specify CODEBOX_API_KEY key.
 IPython displays images as popups, but does not write them into the notebook.
 CodeBox is able to write them into the notebook.